LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Assessment of LLMs' Reliability (RQ1)

 DyKnow dynamically evaluates the models' outputs against attribute values retrieved from the Wikidata knowledge base at the time of evaluation, instead of relying on static ground truths.
 The model's knowledge for each fact is assessed as \textit{correct} when it outputs the most current value from the list.
 For \textit{incorrect} outputs, we further classify them as \textit{outdated} when the model provides a response that was once correct but is now outdated, and \textit{irrelevant} when the model generates a value not found in the Wikidata list, often due to hallucination or errors in the training data.

-\textbf{Facts} We evaluate the reliability of the models regarding time-sensitive facts in different categories.
+\textbf{Facts.} We evaluate the reliability of the models regarding time-sensitive facts in different categories.
 Each fact is presented as triplet of \( F_i = (\text{\textit{subject}}, \text{\textit{property}}, \text{\textit{attribute}})\).
-Regarding subjects in this version of DyKnow, we focus on selecting the entities that are likely to appear frequently in the training data of most LLMs.
-This decision is guided by studies indicating that LLMs' performance on factual information depends heavily on the frequency of the entity in the training data \cite{pinter-elhadad-2023-emptying, mallen-etal-2023-trust} (Nevertheless, it represents a limitation in both the current version of DyKnow and the broader evaluation of LLMs as it excludes less frequent subject entities from the evaluation, where performance may differ significantly).
+Regarding subject selection in this version of DyKnow, we focus on entities that are likely to appear frequently in the training data of most LLMs.
+Prior work shows that an LLM’s ability to recall factual information depends strongly on the frequency with which an entity is seen during pre-training \cite{pinter-elhadad-2023-emptying, mallen-etal-2023-trust}.
+Concentrating on high-frequency entities, therefore, enables reliable and interpretable evaluation of up-to-dateness, as it reduces ambiguity about whether model errors arise from outdated knowledge, inconsistencies in parametric memory, or the simple absence of a training signal.
+We acknowledge that this excludes many low-frequency or long-tail entities, where behavior may differ substantially.
+However, DyKnow is fully extensible, and all resources have been released to support future expansions targeting rare or domain-specific entities.
 To ensure broad coverage, we select entities based on their prominence in various domains: the top 50 countries by Gross Domestic Product (GDP) in 2023, the top 30 athletes (10 soccer players, 10 basketball players, and 10 Formula 1 drivers), and 25 leading public and private organizations (including the top 20 companies by revenue and the top 5 organizations by influence).
 Regarding properties, we query the models regarding the "\textit{head of state}" (e.g., president, king) and the "\textit{head of government}" (e.g., prime minister, premier) for each country.
 Meanwhile, for each athlete, the query focuses on their \textit{current sports team}, while for organizations, the query concerns the \textit{directorial role} (e.g., CEO, chairperson).
 After manually filtering out subjects with incomplete property or attribute data in Wikidata, the final set of time-sensitive facts used to benchmark the LLMs includes 78 facts covering 47 countries, 28 facts about athletes, and 24 facts concerning 23 organizations.
 Therefore, we evaluate the models regarding 130 time-sensitive facts about frequent subject entities in different categories (human subjects, organization subjects, and country subjects).
 The complete list of subject entities and properties, along with the time-sensitive questions, is presented in our prior work (Appendix Table 3) \cite{dyknow}.